 What's the Blazer's performance and fuel economy?

 The Chevy Blazer L and LT trim levels come standard with a 2.5-liter inline-four good for 193 horsepower and 188 pound-feet of torque.
 That's not a lot of grunt for a vehicle that weighs 3,810 pounds, and is grossly less than the base engines of most similarly sized midsize competitors.
 Like every Blazer engine, it's paired to a nine-speed automatic, but it only comes with front-wheel drive.
-Its EPA-estimated fuel economy of 21 mpg city, 27 mpg highway and 23 mpg combined is just OK given its meager output.
+Fuel economy numbers for 2021 were not available at the time of this writing, but we expect them to be the same as those last year.
+With the base engine, they were 21 mpg city, 27 mpg highway and 23 mpg combined, which is just OK given its meager output.

 Optional on the 2LT and 3LT, and standard on the RS and Premier, is a 3.6-liter V6 that pumps out 308 hp and 270 lb-ft of torque.
 It's one of the quickest midsize crossovers as a result, hitting 60 mph in in the low 6-second range.
-Fuel economy is effective the same whether you get FWD (19/26/21) or AWD (18/25/21).
+Fuel economy is effectively the same whether you get FWD (19/26/21) or AWD (18/25/21).
+Note that the RS alone is available with a more advanced all-wheel-drive system with a torque-vectoring rear differential that improves handling in addition to further enhancing traction.

 What's the Blazer like to drive?